rwoll/CS051Proposal/README.md

 that can be transferred to their personal projects, future classes, and careers.

-Learning Git itself is a baseline skill for anyone working in the industry.
 Students who are well versed in git will have a leg up both during their internships, as well as once they leave college to continue on to graduate school or their careers.
 Its use also promotes a better coding practice, and would force students to